 Key steps in the strategy:

-- Optimisation of the nitrogen removal process using online sensor control.
+- Optimization of the nitrogen removal process using online sensor control.
 The frequency converter adapts the level of aeration precisely to the need.
 This control system reduces energy consumption and increases the amount of carbon left in the system.

 - Blower technology upgrade to a high speed turbo blower.
 The upgrade achieves further reduction of energy consumption in the aeration process.